+The process of thought and analysis and the assembly of factual information that supports a point of view.
 Sounds super sexy, right?
 Well, actually I think it does but I understand if you’re craving the usual gratuitous sexual references.

+A word that has become heavy with contentious connotations.
 And that’s probably because we associate it with political argument.
 Party leaders spin a narrative and persuade us with fancy talk (present-day MPs excepted, of course).

 I’m talking here about the ability to inform and convince an audience.
 I dunno about you but that sounds like copywriting to me.